 Is Jordan Safe To Visit?

-Obviously bad things can happen anytime, anywhere, and Jordan certainly has some issues with unsafe neighbors.
-But the country itself is one of the safest in the Middle East, has good infrastructure (paved roads, etc.), and I felt very comfortable and welcome there.
+Obviously, bad things can happen anytime, anywhere, and Jordan certainly has some issues with unsafe neighbors.
+But the country is one of the safest in the Middle East, with good infrastructure (paved roads, etc.), and I felt very comfortable and welcome there.

 It’s not recommended to go to near the areas bordering Iraq and Syria (the aforementioned neighbors), and obviously check the news and U.S. travel warnings prior to your visit, but as long as you’re staying in the tourist areas such as Amman, Petra, Wadi Rum, Wadi Mujib, etc., you should be okay.